Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Knowledge Fingerprinting: Detailed Tables

-\paragraph{Cross-vendor outliers: how to read the table.} Applying the same test to the ${\sim}13\,000$ cross-vendor pairs flags a small fraction at $\mathrm{HSS} \geq 0.20$ with $\geq 10$ joint-wrong probes (the full list is Table~\ref{tab:fp-cross-full}).
+\paragraph{Cross-vendor outliers: how to read the table.} Applying the same test to the ${\sim}14{,}000$ cross-vendor pairs flags a small fraction at $\mathrm{HSS} \geq 0.20$ with $\geq 10$ joint-wrong probes (the full list is Table~\ref{tab:fp-cross-full}).
 Interpretation requires care: a single high-$\mathrm{HSS}$ pair between two independent frontier models is not strong evidence of cross-family distillation given the number of pairs tested.
 More suggestive is the \emph{pattern} across pairs involving the same model on one side:

-\begin{itemize}[leftmargin=*] \item \textbf{Baidu ERNIE 4.5-300B-A47B} is above the cross-vendor threshold against five independent models simultaneously (GPT-4o $\mathrm{HSS}=0.44$, Llama-3-70B $0.43$, Mistral-Large $0.40$, Qwen-Max $0.33$, Mistral-Small-24B $0.33$).
-This is the pattern expected when a model is trained on a large mixture of distilled outputs from Western frontier models rather than on a single teacher. \item \textbf{Llama 3.1 70B} appears as an apparent ``teacher'' against many other models ($\mathrm{HSS} \geq 0.30$ vs.\ grok-3, gemini-2.0-flash, qwen3-max, nova-pro, and several older OpenAI models).
+\begin{itemize}[leftmargin=*] \item \textbf{Baidu ERNIE 4.5-300B-A47B} is above the cross-vendor threshold against four independent models simultaneously (Llama-3-70B $\mathrm{HSS}=0.50$, GPT-4o $0.46$, Mistral-Small-24B $0.40$, Qwen-Max $0.36$).
+This is the pattern expected when a model is trained on a large mixture of distilled outputs from Western frontier models rather than on a single teacher. \item \textbf{Llama 3.1 70B} appears as an apparent ``teacher'' against many other models ($\mathrm{HSS} \geq 0.30$ vs.\ grok-3, gemini-2.0-flash, qwen3-max, GPT-4.1-nano, and several other models).
 This is consistent with Llama 3.1 being the most widely-used open base for synthetic-data generation in 2024--2025, so its characteristic hallucinations leak into many downstream datasets.
-It is \emph{not} evidence that any single downstream vendor distilled from it directly. \item \textbf{deepseek-r1-distill-llama-70b vs.\ Llama-3.1-70B} ($\mathrm{HSS} = 0.33$) is a known distillation-into-base pairing and serves as a positive control for the method. \item Individual high-$\mathrm{HSS}$ frontier-vs-frontier pairs (GPT-5 vs.\ Grok-4 at $0.31$; GPT-5-pro vs.\ Kimi-K2.6 at $0.27$) are individually above threshold but have too few joint-wrong probes, at our probe count, to reject an innocent-explanation null (e.g., training on similar recent web snapshots or on overlapping synthetic-data mixtures). \end{itemize}
+It is \emph{not} evidence that any single downstream vendor distilled from it directly. \item \textbf{deepseek-r1-distill-llama-70b vs.\ Llama-3.1-70B} ($\mathrm{HSS} = 0.31$) is a known distillation-into-base pairing and serves as a positive control for the method. \item Individual high-$\mathrm{HSS}$ frontier-vs-frontier pairs (GPT-5 vs.\ Grok-4 at $0.38$; GPT-5-pro vs.\ Kimi-K2.6 at $0.32$) are individually above threshold but have too few joint-wrong probes, at our probe count, to reject an innocent-explanation null (e.g., training on similar recent web snapshots or on overlapping synthetic-data mixtures). \end{itemize}

 \paragraph{Limitations.} The method identifies \emph{statistical} overlap in knowledge and hallucination patterns; it does not distinguish between direct distillation and shared training data (e.g., two vendors independently scraping the same recent Wikipedia dump or licensing the same curated corpus).
 It also has limited resolution when the number of joint-wrong rare-fact probes is small: frontier models that each score 70--80\% on T5--T6 jointly get only 20--50 probes wrong, and $\mathrm{HSS}$ estimated from small samples is noisy.
 Probe-pool expansion into T6--T7 would tighten these estimates and is a natural next step.